 - Tip: Don’t forget to turn off the water line before you start!

 Some leaky showerheads can be fixed by making sure there is a tight connection between the showerhead and the pipe stem and by using pipe tape (Teflon Tape, Plumbers Tape) to secure it.
 Pipe tape, is available at most hardware stores, is easy to apply, and can help tame unruly leaks.
 For more complicated valve leaks in showers that drip when not in use, contact an experienced handyperson or licensed plumber.

 - Tip: It's also a good idea to check and, if needed, replace the washer or "o" ring inside the showerhead while making this repair.

 Check your garden hose for leaks at its connection to the spigot.
 If it leaks, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using pipe tape and a wrench.

-- Tip: Make sure to fully turn off your garden hose after each use or be sure to set a timer if you use it irrigate tree's.
+- Tip: Make sure to fully turn off your garden hose after each use or be sure to set a timer.